mfc0d1ng/A-flexible-array-in-C-language/README.md

-# A dynamic array in C language
+# A flexible array in C language

 A shared library which provides a set of functions for handling a flexible array in C.